chloeeliu/chloeeliu.github.io/index.md

 * **SHEIN**
   * 2021 - now, Artificial Intelligence Digital Center - Data Product Manager
-    * Proficient in using sql/hive sql and python to process and clean data, analyze clickstream data features, and output session distribution demos to assist product implementation.
+    * Proficient in using sql/hive sql and python to process and clean data, analyze events data features, and output session distribution demo to assist product implementation.
-    * Research industry clickstream frameworks and governance solutions, combine internal situation to output research reports and share within the group, promote clickstream events framework optimization.
+    * Investigate industry clickstream frameworks and governance solutions, combining internal situation, to promote clickstream events framework optimization.
     * Assist events testing, sort out historical bugs to summarize test cases, complete cold start of auto testing function, and improve events test efficiency by 30%.
-    * Implement data warning function, monitor the fluctuation of scheduling indicators, cover four core scenarios, and improve the efficiency of abnormality troubleshooting by 20%.
+    * Implement metrics monitoring function and push notifications through various channels, cover four core scenarios, and improve the troubleshooting efficiency by 20%.
-    * Establish competitive product to analyze the off-site sales data of Shopee and AliExpress to help category managers analyze market trends.
+    * Establish off-site sales analysis function of Shopee and AliExpress to help managers analyze market trends.

 * **Evergrand Hengteng Network**

   * 2019 - 2020, Product Technology Center - Product Manager
-    *  Use sql and python to output the monthly report of home shopping mall, review the distribution user and product characteristics, and provide data support for distribution channel selection and product selection.
+    *  Use sql and python to output the monthly report of home shopping mall, analyze the user features and product characteristics, and support the distribution channels and product selection.
-    *   Assist in the promotion distribution module, design the SMS landing page diversion program for real estate project, landing page conversion increase by 5%.
+    *  Assist in the promotion distribution module, design the SMS landing page conversion program for real estate project, landing page conversion increase by 5%.
-    *   Implement home industry CRM system, covering the customer acquisition to order business process, design the arrival rate conversion rate and other indicators to optimize the retention strategy, bringing customers 265 people, promote a single million rmb.
+    *  Implement home CRM system, covering the customer acquisition to retention, design the conversion rate and other metrics to optimize the strategy, bringing 265 customers, ordering million amount.